project-gemmi/gemmi/docs/grid.rst

   array([[ 1,  1,  1],
          [11,  1, 11]])

-(It does not make gemmi dependent on numpy -- gemmi talks with numpy through the buffer protocol, and it can talk with any other Python library that supports this protocol.)
+(It does not make gemmi dependent on NumPy -- gemmi talks with NumPy through the buffer protocol, and it can talk with any other Python library that supports this protocol.)